siddhant-doshi/GDRnet/Using our model/README.md

-Demo of how to use our model - "Using_our_model.ipynb".
+Demo of how to use Dr-COVID - "Using_our_model.ipynb".
 All the pre-loaded variables and files required to run this code can be downloaded from https://ece.iisc.ac.in/~spchepuri/sw/drug_repurpose/

 A_tilda.p = Adjacency matrix of our graph